kadena-community/spirekey/docs/KIP-0030/guides/capability-translations.md

 Wallets will use the `get-bundle-hash` function to retrieve the translation bundle and verify the hash with the one computed from the translation bundle.

-In psuedo code the wallet will do the following:
+In pseudo code the wallet will do the following:

 ```js
 var translation = getTranslation('us', 'en');